FasterXML/jackson-jr/README.md

 for direct output.
 It will be, however, also possible to build actual in-memory JSON `String` or `byte[]` representation, if that is preferable.

-Jackson jr artifact itself is currently about `50 kB` in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
+Jackson jr artifact itself is currently about 68 kB in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
 Combined size, for "all" jar is bit over 250 kilobytes (streaming API is about 200kB), for use cases where a single jar is preferred over more modular approach.